- Awards + Funding

-As one of SFU's most outstanding graduate students from the Faculty of Education, Dr. Shannon Rodgers is being recognized with the award of the Dean of Graduate Studies Convocation Medal.
-On behalf of SFU, we congratulate Dr. Rodgers on her outstanding achievements.
+As one of SFU's most outstanding graduate students from the Faculty of Education, Dr. Shannon Rodgers is being recognized with the Dean of Graduate Studies Convocation Medal.
+On behalf of SFU, we congratulate Dr. Shannon Rodgers as well as all Convocation Medal recipients on their outstanding achievements.

 A teacher for two decades, Shannon Rodgers’ doctoral work uses philosophy of mind to question long-held pedagogical assumptions, including the application of Bloom’s Taxonomy to assessment practices; the primacy of psychology over philosophy to guide educational policy; and that epistemological concepts are skills.